hyperledger-labs/splice/cluster/README.md

-To do that, run: `node-restore.sh <node> <run_id> <component...>`, where `component` can be one or more out of {validator, participant} for a validator and one or more out of {validator, scan, sv-app-0, participant-0, mediator, sequencer, cometbft-0} for an SV.
+To do that, run: `node-restore.sh <node> <run_id> <component...>`, where `component` can be one or more out of {validator, participant} for a validator and one or more out of {validator, scan, sv-app, participant-0, mediator, sequencer, cometbft-0} for an SV.

 Most components can, in general, be restored independently of others.